 The friend who dropper her off at the truck stop was questioned by police, and after passing a polygraph he was ruled out as a suspect.

-Michele had recently been arrested for a DUI, and had been fighting with her fought with her mother about it.
+At the time of her disappearance, Michele had recently been arrested for a DUI, and had been fighting with her fought with her mother about it.
 She disappeared after mistakenly being released from jail early, instead of attending court ordered treatment for drug and alcohol abuse.

 According to police, checks on her credit report and social security number showed no activity for years after her disappearance.